 Unfulfilled needs – and hopes – also find expression in equine-assisted therapy.
 Interaction with an animal as large as a horse affords the opportunity for clients to experience vulnerability in an environment that is not only emotionally safe, but also presents specific means of psychological repair.
 Examples of other therapeutic concerns that frequently arise in equine therapy are:

 - Confused sense of self or lack of personal identity

 - Needs for support, nurturance or protection

 - Paralysis in the face of decision-making

-Clients are taught some things about equine psychology, and guided to discover similarities with human dynamics.
+Clients learn about equine psychology and explore similarities with human dynamics.
 A herd-bound horse, for example, is one that exhibits signs of emotional distress when separated from another horse.
-Awareness of this dynamic can point clients to parallel dilemmas in their lives such as separation anxiety, relationship dependency or how one might express her own emotions, or attempt to resolve issues with others.
+Awareness of this dynamic can point clients to parallel dilemmas in their lives such as separation anxiety, relationship dependency, or how they might express their own emotions or attempt to resolve issues with others.